Bill Ashley (politician)

+Early life

+Ashley was born on 20 September 1881 at Singorumba Station near Hay, New South Wales.
+He was the son of Julia Ann (née O'Connell) and James Ashley; his father worked as a station overseer.
+His mother was born in Ireland.

+Ashley attended primary school in Hay.
+After leaving school he worked as a shop assistant in Hay and at a hotel in Booligal.
+He and his younger brother Tom enlisted in the Australian Commonwealth Horse in 1902 as troopers in the 5th Battalion.
+Their regiment arrived in South Africa after the conclusion of the Boer War and they returned to Australia a few months later.
+Ashley subsequently moved to Sydney and found work on the Sydney Tramways.
+He was an official in the Tramways Union.

+Ashley eventually settled in Lithgow where he established a tobacconist shop.
+He also had a hairdressing saloon and kept a billiard room.
+He was elected to the Lithgow Municipal Council in 1911 and served two terms as mayor (in 1929 and 1935).

 Political career

+Ashley was a friend and ally of future prime minister Ben Chifley.
+He served as Chifley's campaign manager in the seat of Macquarie at the 1925 federal election.

-Ashley was pre-selected for the Australian Labor Party Senate ticket for the 1937 election, partly because his surname would appear high on the ballot paper under the alphabetical system then in effect.
+Ashley was pre-selected for the ALP's Senate ticket in New South Wales at the 1937 election, partly because his surname would appear high on the ballot paper under the alphabetical system then in effect.
 With the fall of the Fadden government, he became Postmaster-General and Minister for Information in the Curtin government.
 In March 1943, he lost the portfolio of information, but gained the position of Vice-President of the Executive Council.
 In February 1945, he became Minister for Supply and Shipping.

 In a minor reshuffle in April 1948, Ashley became Minister for Shipping and Fuel, responsible for the Department of Shipping and Fuel.
 In June 1949, his handling of a scheme to introduce long-service leave for coal miners contributed to a major ensuing strike.
 He had implied that the federal government would contribute financially to the scheme, but this proved not to be the case.
 In addition, the proposed scheme might have limited the right to strike.
 He also attempted to support British economic recovery by buying oil from British companies—when they ran short of supplies, he was forced to impose petrol rationing.
 Both the coal miners' strike and the fuel rationing contributed to Labor's defeat at the 1949 election.
 He stayed in the Senate for the rest of his life and supported H. V. Evatt against the Industrial Groups.